CorpWar/CorpNet/README.md

 ```

 ## Other great network libraries
 If you looking for a good TCP and UDP library I strongly suggest [KryoNet](https://github.com/EsotericSoftware/kryonet).
-You can easy transfur objects over the net with this library.
+You can easily transfur objects over the net with this library.